 Macular Degeneration (ARMD / AMD)

-Macular Degeneration (ARMD, AMD) is the gradual breakdown of the macula cells, a small yellowish part of the eye near the retina's center.
+Macular Degeneration (AMD, ARMD) is the gradual breakdown of the macula cells, a small yellowish part of the eye near the retina's center.
 This is your central vision, the point where your vision is most exact.
 The deterioration weakens your ability to read, write, drive, and recognize faces, which are all activities requiring healthy central vision.
 Peripheral, or side vision isn't damaged.
+Take the Amsler Test.

 Blindness is not inevitable for people who have ARMD.
 There is a large amount of peer review research showing ARMD to be a nutritional and lifestyle responsive eye disease, and that you can stabilize and possibly even improve your vision with healthy lifestyle choices.

 Most people with ARMD have dry macular degeneration.
 In dry macular degeneration tiny, yellow drusens develop.
 Drusens are accumulations of fatty, yellow material that form in the macula and people with ARMD have more and larger drusens than what is common with aging.
-They are thought to be waste products that begin to accumulate due to poor circulation and waste-flushing in the eye.
+They are thought to be comprised of waste proteins and lipids (oily material) that begin to accumulate due to poor circulation and waste-flushing in the eye.
 Antioxidants are important for the normal waste-clearing process.
-The drusen slowly cause the cells in the macula to deteriorate, resulting in blurred vision.
+The drusen slowly crowd, distort, or break the cells in the macula leading to deterioration and resulting in blurred vision.
+Because drusen also include immune-system regulating molecules, it is thought that they are part of the immune system.3

-The second, more severe form is called wet macular degeneration (also known as choroidal neovascularization) in which new, abnormal blood vessels begin to develop near the macula, causing fast and serious vision loss.
+The second type of macular degeneration is the "wet" form, (also known as choroidal neovascularization) in which new blood vessels begin to develop near the macula, causing fast and serious vision loss.
+Wet macular degeneration can result from progression of dry macular degeneration, left untreated, and affects about 10% of macular degeneration patients.

 - Lines look distorted or wavy. (try the amsler test) In more developed AMD, the amsler grid can look quite distorted